jcuhnoio/Olin_Data_Science_2023/challenges/c02-michelson-assignment.md

-uncertainty) greater or less than the true error? - (Your response here) Michelson’s estimate is less than the true error. - Make a quantitative comparison between Michelson’s uncertainty and his error. - (Your response here) Michelson’s uncertainty is smaller than his error.
+uncertainty) greater or less than the true error? - (Your response here) Michelson’s estimate is less than the true error. - Make a quantitative comparison between Michelson’s uncertainty and his error. - (Your response here) Michelson’s uncertainty was 92 km/s, while the actual error was 151.542 km/s, which means the error was about 1.5 times the uncertainty.

 The following plot shows all of Michelson’s data as a [control chart](https://en.wikipedia.org/wiki/Control_chart); this sort of plot